 Damavand slopes are most beautiful in the spring and the views from the top are breathtaking, the Caspian Sea to the north, the Lar Lake and the sprawling city of Tehran to the west and vast Dasht-e Kavir desert to the south.
 The ascent will be truly memorable and enjoyable.

 The most popular ascent route is along the Damavand’s southern slope.
 Here there are more facilities, Iranian mountaineering federation base camps and 4×4 vehicle access to the 2nd base.
-Before ascending Damavand, one must first complete the acclimatisation programme.
+Before ascending Damavand, one must first complete the acclimatization program.